Maths at Sacred Heart Primary School

 At Sacred Heart we are part of the ‘Central Maths Hub’ in England, who support the continuous improvement of mathematics education.
-We are currently in the process of developing a Mastery Approach to mathematics.
-This is a well-researched approach, inspired by areas in countries at the top of the table for attainment in mathematics education, such as Singapore, Shanghai and Hong Kong.
+We are currently adopting a Mastery Approach to mathematics.

 As a school, we have decided to develop a mastery approach for children from EYFS to Year 6.
-To support our development we follow Power Maths/White Rose Maths small steps.
+To support our development we follow Power Maths/White Rose Maths scheme of work.

 The Concrete Pictorial Abstract (CPA) approach is a system of learning that uses physical and visual aids to build a child’s understanding of abstract topics.